pmalaquias/pmalaquias/README.md

 I am currently a Computer Science student👨🏽‍💻 and researcher 🔍 at the Federal University of Ouro Preto (UFOP).

-I'm a very curious person 👀, so I'm always looking for something new and I'm always learning.
+I'm a very curious person 👀, so I'm always looking for something new and I'm always learning, I have ADHD and with that I live in the world of the moon🚀🌙.

 Today I am a front end mobile flutter programmer, and researcher in the area of Augmented Reality and educational games.

+Disciple of Uncle Bob 🤓

 <div>
 <a href="https://github.com/anuraghazra/github-readme-stats">